Weaste Cemetery

 William Edward Eaton was a long-distance runner who represented England in the International Cross Country Championship four times (1932-1936).
 In 1936 he broke the 10 miles and 6 miles British records.
 In August 1936 he represented Great Britain in the 10,000 metres at the Berlin Olympic Games, but failed to gain a medal.

 He was born on 20th April 1909 in Salford.
 His parents were John Eaton and Florence (nee Broadhurst) Eaton (who were married at St Clement's Church, Salford in 1908).
 William became an arc welder at Metropolitan Vickers, Trafford Park, Manchester and in 1931 he married Rose Chicot at St Clement's Church, Salford.
 Rose was born in 1911 in Salford.
 She was the daughter of Richard W Chicot and Eliza Emily (nee Peters) Chicot (who were married at St Bartholomew's Church Salford in 1903).
-It is reported that William and Rose had two children, but their names are not known.
+Their children were Rose (born 2Q 1932 in Salford and died 3Q 1932 aged 4 months in Hulme, Manchester), William E (born 3Q 1933 in Salford), Ronald (born 3Q 1934 in Salford and died 3Q 1934 in Blackley, Manchester aged 1 month) and Bryan (born 3Q 1937 in Salford).

 William was a keen athlete and joined Salford Harriers.
 The Guardian of 21st April 1931 reported, "Scoring his first success in open competition, William Edward Eaton of the Salford Harriers, (who is 22 years of age), gave a convincing display of good running in the 4 miles handicap.
 He went to the front in the last half mile, beating W.Beavers, the ex AAA champion by a hundred yards.
 Eaton has shown form above the average."
 On 1st August 1932 the Guardian reported "Salford Harriers revived their annual sports at Belle Vue, Manchester.
 The highlight was the two mile event where W E Eaton, the Manchester Business Houses champion, starting on 120 yards, beat the favourites C Ellis and W Beavers, (both on scratch) by 80 yards."
 The Guardian on 12th February 1934 reported, "East Lancashire Titles.
 Salford Harriers in their jubilee year achieved a dual success, never previously recorded by the club, when they won both the Senior and Junior Cross Country championships.
 W E Eaton, who finished second in 1932 was victorious by over 100 yards."